Where does the event take place?

 Can we bring noise makers to the event?

 Due to the proximity of animal habitats near the finish line, we ask that spectators do not bring in any noise makers (e.g., cow bells, whistles, air horns, etc.).
 Thank you in advance for your cooperation.

 What timing system is used for the event?

 Newton Timing will be the official timers of Run Wild for the Detroit Zoo using the ChronoTrack Timing System.
 5K participants will have electronic timing tags attached to their race bib.
-In order to receive an accurate time, please confirm your bib is clearly visible on the front of the torso, unaltered and unmodified (do not fold or wrinkle), pinned in all four corners, and not covered (jackets, runner belts, water bottles, etc.).
+To receive an accurate time, please confirm your bib is clearly visible on the front of the torso, unaltered and unmodified (do not fold or wrinkle), pinned in all four corners and not covered by jackets, runner belts, water bottles, etc.

 When will we receive the race results?

 5K results will be available at the finish line and Post Race Party shortly after the event.
-Same-day results will also be available.
+Same-day results will also be available online.